 When we identify the problems to these Managers, they always cite them as coming from someone two levels up from them.
 This occurs, no matter who we speak to.
 In almost every case, the outcome of our PM competence development and performance improvement initiatives is this: Managers manage effectively across multiple levels, and Project and Program Managers manage their initiatives successfully.
 Performance increases; team and customer satisfaction soars.
 Those who manage to establish clear and relevant measures of success, measure performance well beyond their 2x-4x-plus targets.

-The Greatest Heroes
+Who really manages: The Greatest Heroes